The 6 Best Countries to Incorporate a Company for Your Online Business

 Which is the Winning Country?
 Estonia!

-Actually, there's no perfect country to incorporate a company that operates online.
-As you read in the previous paragraphs, there can be many variables and personal needs to consider (your country of residence, the sector and type of business in which you'll operate, the available capital, and so on).
+There's no perfect country to set up a company that operates online.
+As explained in the previous paragraphs, you must consider many variables and personal needs (your country of residence, the sector and type of business where you'll operate, the available company capital, and so on).

 Based on my personal experience, Estonia is the best choice for any professional who offers marketing consultancy services (for example, SEO, Paid Advertising, Social Media Management, Affiliate Marketing, etc.), aspiring successful bloggers eager to monetise their websites through affiliations and display advertising, or for small and medium e-commerce startups.